dented-kitchen/dented-kitchen.github.io/docs/README.md

 # Introduction

+Welcome to Dented Kitchen!
+We are the team behind Replicake, a library that lets you write powerful, dynamic recipes for cooking and baking.
+This introduction will show you how to create a recipe and give you a look at some of the library features.
+We'll also show you how those features are powered by Pantry, our open source ingredient data set.

 ## What is Replicake?

 Replicake is an open source Javascript library for the creation and manipulation of cooking and baking recipes.
 After creating a recipe, you can query for nutrition information, serving sizes and preparation time, or tweak your recipe by making allergy substitutions, flavor customizations, or updating the instructions depending on equipment availability (such as a stand mixer).
 Check out the `Recipe` class for more details.